AnthonyNeace/xna-final-project/README.md

 File Structure
 --------------

-assets
+Animation Demo
+* Contains a demo project with the Hippo model installed.
+* SPACE allows you to switch between textures.
+* F1-F8 allows you to switch between animations.

+Assets
 * Contains images, models, and other media that can be used for documentation.

-solution_finalGame
-* Contains the game as submitted by the end of April.

-solution_hippoDemo
-* Contains a demo used to test models and animated in XNA.

-solution_prototypeGame
+Documentation
-* Contains the game as submitted for our first review period.
+* Contains our writeups, presentation, and project attribution.

+Hippotastic
+* Source code for the completed game is in this folder.
+* Requires "XNA 4.0 Refresh" to correctly view hippo animations.
+* Uses Microsoft's Skinned Model Pipeline for animations.